obidea/semantika-musicbrainz/README.md

 Important Notes
 ===============

 * To be able to try all the mappings, you need to edit the configuration file manually.
 A list of mapping files are presented there, however the system only accepts one file at a time and therefore you need to adjust the comment sign by hand.
-Multiple mapping files support will be supported in the future release.
+Multiple mapping files support will be implemented in the future release.

 * The dataset is a subset of MusicBrainzDB per March 1, 2014.
 The dataset contains all US artists/groups from 1970 to 1989 who are still active until now.
 In summary the dataset consists of 54 tables with 481,401 tuples.
 The extraction model is defined as below:
 ```